At Peisner Johnson, we spend a lot of time talking about how businesses need to make sure they are charging sales tax everywhere they have nexus.

-We spend a lot of time talking about how businesses need to make sure they are charging sales tax everywhere they have nexus.
-I mean it’s our constant drumbeat.
-It’s especially important now because of the recent Wayfair Supreme Court decision that allows states to force businesses to collect tax if their sales exceed 200 transactions in a state or $100K in sales.
+That’s especially important now because of the recent Wayfair Supreme Court decision that allows states to force businesses to collect tax if their sales exceed 200 transactions in a state or $100,00 in sales.

-What Wayfair basically means is a BUNCH more businesses are now collecting sales taxes than ever before in the history of the Republic.
-You could (and we have, and we still do) argue that this is not a positive development, but that’s beside the point for this piece.
+What Wayfair basically means is a bunch more businesses are now collecting sales taxes than ever before in the history of the U.S. You could (and we have, and we still do) argue that this is not a positive development, but that’s beside the point for this piece.

 But think of it from a different angle.
-More businesses than ever are overpaying sales tax to their vendors.
+More businesses than ever are being overcharged on sales tax.
 How can that be, you ask?

 With All the Automation and Sophisticated Software, How is it Possible That Vendors Still Overcharge Sales Tax?